Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Proposed Joint Enc-Dec and SF Channel Optimization for SCs

-The main challenge in solving ${\bf P3}$ is that $I({\bm z};\hat{\bm z})$ cannot be computed in a closed-form due to the unknown distribution of ${\bm z}$.
+One key challenge in solving ${\bf P3}$ is that the mutual information is difficult to compute due to the nonlinear nature of DNN-based enc-dec and unknown input distributions.
+Moreover, directly computing the mutual information would incur high computational complexity, making the optimization intractable.
 To address this, we adopt the mean-field assumption in \cite{RIB}, under which $I({\bm z};\hat{\bm z})$ is decomposed as follows:

 Based on this decomposition, an upper bound on the mutual information is given by

 where $\sigma_{{\rm z},m}^2$ is the variance of $z_m$, which can be empirically estimated from training samples.
 From the above expression, we define the communication rate of the $m$-th SF as